OpenNewsLabs/field-guide-security-training-newsroom/README.md

 3. If you haven't already done so, fork the project on Github and clone your fork on your local computer.
 4. From the command line, `cd` into the project's `docs` subdirectory.
 5. Run the command `make html`.
 This will build the guide in the `docs/_build/html` project subdirectory.

 (The `make` utility is installed by default on most unix-like environments.
-If you see errors like `make not found`, you should install the base development tools for your environment, which will include `make`.)
+If you see errors like `make: command not found`, you should install the base development tools for your environment, which will include `make`.)

 6. Open the file `docs/_build/html/index.html` in your browser to view the local copy of the guide.

+7. Run `make html` again after any changes to update your local copy.